jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 ### Managing Multi-tenancy

-Lets break down the implementation of multi-tenancy in SaaStack into these critical areas:
+Let's break down the implementation of multi-tenancy in SaaStack into these critical areas:

 * [Creation of tenants](#Tenant-Creation)
 * [Configuration for each tenant](#Infrastructure-Configuration)